 The ingredients create layers of unami goodness.
 Savory, with a touch of acid from the lime juice, and natural sweetness from the sweet potatoes and sweet Vidalia onions.

-Here’s what you’ll need to make this easy vegan curry:
+Here’s what you’ll need to make this easy red curry with sweet potatoes:

 - Coconut oil